A broadband hyperspectral image sensor with high spatio-temporal resolution: Methods

-\textbf{Competing interests} L.B., Y.Z.Z, Z.W., and J.Z. hold patents on technologies related to the devices developed in this work (China patent numbers ZL 2022 1 0764143.4, ZL 2022 1 0764143.4, ZL 2022 1 0764141.5, ZL 2019 1 0441784.4, ZL 2019 1 0482098.1 and ZL 2019 1 1234638.0) and submitted related patent applications.
+\textbf{Competing interests} L.B., Z.W., Y.Z.Z, and J.Z. hold patents on technologies related to the devices developed in this work (China patent numbers ZL 2022 1 0764166.5, ZL 2022 1 0764143.4, ZL 2022 1 0764141.5, ZL 2019 1 0441784.4, ZL 2019 1 0482098.1, and ZL 2019 1 1234638.0) and submitted related patent applications.\\